 Maureen McDermott blogs at Life on the Mediterranean.

 Helsinki Cathedral – Finland

 There are two famous cathedrals in the heart of Helsinki, Finland.
-The Helsinki Cathedral is located in the heart of city centre and is the Evangelical Lutheran Cathedral of the Evangelical Lutheran Church of Finland.
-It is a very popular sightseeing stop for lots of tourists, but is also still a place of worship for hundreds of church goers today.
-It is a beautiful white cathedral with emerald accents, and is a stunning building with a lot of details around the church.
+The Helsinki Cathedral is located in the heart of city center and is the Evangelical Lutheran Cathedral of the Evangelical Lutheran Church of Finland.
+It is a very popular sightseeing stop for lots of tourists but is also still a place of worship for hundreds of churchgoers today.
+It is a beautiful white cathedral with emerald accents and is a stunning building with a lot of details around the church.